grzegorzxpatyk/grzegorzxpatyk/README.md

 =====================
 Frontend Developer
 ------------------
-Creative Front End Developer taking first steps in software development industry.
+Creative Front End Developer with more than two year experience in software development industry.
 Trained architect, self-taught software developer.
-Wishing to bring my problem solving and analytical thinking skills from architecture into web development business.
+Bringing my problem solving and analytical thinking skills from architecture into web development.
 Passionate about design, architecture, snowboarding and dogs 🐶
 * 🌍  I'm based in Cracow, PL
 * ✉️  You can contact me at [grzegorzxpatyk@gmail.com](mailto:grzegorzxpatyk@gmail.com)
 * 🚀  I'm currently working on [accounting-frontend-react](https://github.com/grzegorzxpatyk/accounting-frontend-react)